DisyInformationssysteme/cadenza.js/src/docs.md

 - Set the initial map extent.
 - Show the given GeoJSON geometry on the map.

-The coordinates of extent and geometry are in the map's SRS.
+The coordinates of extent and geometry are in the map's SRS (`useMapSrs: true`).

 ```javascript
 cadenzaClient.showMap('{embeddingTargetId}', {